steccas/ProtonClient/README.md

 # ProtonClient
 An unofficial desktop client for ProtonMail done with electron nativefier.
-I just did it because I didn't want to open the browser every time I wanted to check my protonmail, I don't like to use Proton Bridge which is buggy and I prefer to access protonmail without intermediary software while keeping desktop notifications and a dedicated app.
+I just did it because I didn't want to open the browser every time I wanted to check my protonmail, I don't like to use Proton Bridge which is buggy and I prefer to access protonmail without an intermediary software while keeping desktop notifications and a dedicated app.

 Go [here](https://go.getproton.me/SHJN) for further informations about ProtonMail.